mlcommons/logging/mlperf_logging/mllog/examples/power/README.md

 mkdir example_power/Quanta_Cloud_Technology/results/D54Q-2U/resnet/power/result_4
 ```

 4. Follow the steps from the [first example](#producing-a-mlperf-power-log) to create power logs.
+You can use any of the source logs provided.
 We recommend to create logs for several nodes, e.g node_0.txt, node_1.txt.
 Place them into `$MLPERF_LOGGING_PATH/mlperf_logging/mllog/examples/power/output/power/`

 5. Move the power logs files to each of the results folder we created.